 Studio Associate Position Description

-This is a tremendous opportunity for individuals who are seeking an intense, purpose-driven experience, who want to be part of a larger effort to advance new ideas for communities and society, particularly at a time of growing division and inwardness throughout the U.S. and elsewhere.
-Studio associates will work directly with Rich, a national leader whose practice, methods, ideas and approaches have helped shape the field of civic and community change for nearly 30 years.
+This is a tremendous opportunity for individuals who are seeking a time-bound, purpose-driven experience and who want to be part of a larger effort to advance new solutions for communities and society, particularly at a time of growing division and inwardness.

-- A consultant or coach who wants to expand their professional experience and knowledge;
+- A consultant or coach wanting to expand their professional experience and knowledge;

 - Independent researchers and scholars, educators and other related professionals.